bens0101/mad9014/README.md

 course code and assignment completing : MADD9014 completing Github Hosting assignment

-intresting thing about me : i go to the gym
+interesting thing about me : i go to the gym